lollerfirst/libmg/readme.md

 # Montgomery Multiplication

 Many algorithms in number theory, like prime testing or integer factorization, and in cryptography, like RSA, require lots of operations modulo a large number.
-A multiplications like  $ x\cdot y \bmod{n} $  is quite slow to compute with the typical algorithms, since it requires a division to know how many times
+A multiplications like  $ x y $  is quite slow to compute with the typical algorithms, since it requires a division to know how many times

 $n$  has to be subtracted from the product.
 And division is a really expensive operation, especially with big numbers.